Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 To trade options you need to have a trading account with any of the top stockbrokers like Zerodha, or Upstox.

 Options contracts are cash-settled and there is no delivery of underlying instruments.
 That means you do not require a Demat account.
-A trading account linked with your bank account is sufficient to trade-in options.
+A trading account linked with your bank account is sufficient for trade-in options.

 Full-service stockbrokers charge Rs.
 50 to Rs.
 100 per lot for trading options.
 Whereas, discount brokers charge a low flat Rs.
 20 per lot for trading options.